sourcegraph/automation-testing/project2/README.md

-# project 2

-This is project 2
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).